AC Express (Indian Railways): History

 The third and current type of AC Express was launched in 2008.
-The first such AC Express was the Nanda Devi AC Superfast Express, which was inaugurated on 1 July 2008 initially between Dehradun and New Delhi Railway Station.
+The first of these was the Nanda Devi AC Superfast Express, which was inaugurated on 1 July 2008 initially between Dehradun and New Delhi Railway Station.

 Services

 Unlike its predecessors which offered premium services like complimentary meals and butler services, newer AC Express trains were designed to cater to the middle and upper-middle class segments of society.
 These trains have limited stops and operate at speeds comparable to premium trains like the Rajdhani and Duronto.
 However, unlike premium trains, food and meals are not complimentary on these AC Express trains.
 Instead, pantry car services are available, similar to those on other general express and mail trains of Indian Railways.